 The Company's capital expenditure estimate for the full year of 2021 remains unchanged and in the range of \$550 million to \$650 million, with approximately 75% to be comprised of Construction Capital.
-A significant portion of the Construction Capital is related to the London, Ontario poultry facility, the acquisition and build-out of the plant protein facility in Indianapolis, Indiana and other projects to add capacity and improve efficiency in our prepared meats business.
+A significant portion of the Construction Capital is related to the London, Ontario poultry facility, the plant protein facility in Indianapolis, Indiana and other projects to add capacity and improve efficiency in our prepared meats business.

-Factors that could have an impact on our business, which we cannot estimate or control due to the COVID-19 pandemic, include:
+Factors that could have an impact on the business, which cannot be estimated or controlled due to the COVID-19 pandemic, include:

-- Volatility in the pork and poultry commodity and foreign exchange markets. - The balance between retail and foodservice demand. - Potential future production disruptions or shutdowns. - The duration of government measures, including social distancing.
+- · Volatility in the pork and poultry commodity and foreign exchange markets. - The balance between retail and foodservice demand. - Potential future production disruptions or shutdowns. - The duration of government measures, including social distancing.